 3. You actually deeply desire that characteristic or thing in your own life.

-Thinking of judgement in this way helps me hold up a mirror to myself—and see those who have judged me in a new light.
+Thinking of judgment in this way helps me hold up a mirror to myself—and see those who have judged me in a new light.

 I’m still working on this.